 To understand the Expedia VUI, we first developed an interaction flow diagram for its existing functions.
 We tested each possible command and examined the flow of the conversation.
 In some cases, the user reached a dead end or continuous loop, and they chose to end the interaction.
 The diagram displays three common statuses that a user might have when interacting with the Expedia skill: 1) not signed in to their Expedia account, 2) signed in, without upcoming trips, and 3) signed in, with upcoming trips.

-Does the Alexa Skill provide appropriate detail in its search results for users to make an informed booking?
+1. Does the Alexa Skill provide appropriate detail in its search results for users to make an informed booking?
 If not, why not?

 2. Are users satisfied with the conversation flow?

 3. What barriers do users encounter while communicating through the Expedia skill?

 4. Does the voice system provide actionable error messages that are helpful to the user?

 We recruited 8 fluent English speakers who were planning to travel within the next six months.
 All participants were familiar with voice UIs and owned a device such as the Google Home or Amazon Alexa in their home.
 By request of our client, we matched the gender balance to prior research for travel planning at Expedia, which demonstrated that more females tended to do the planning.